mdeguzis/SteamOS-Tools/docs/Install-Debian-Software-README.md

 ```

 ## Emulation type Warning
 Installing retroarch and the emulators takes a very long time!.
 Please be aware of this before attempting the installation.
 Installing prerequisite packages, compiling Retorarch, and it's emulators, is time-intensive.
 This component of the script is very much *still in progress!*

+I will do my best to reduce overhead on this installation piece as much as possible.

 ### Please note